Open Lending Corporation (LPRO) Shares Up Despite Recent Market Volatility

-Open Lending Corporation (NASDAQ: LPRO)’s stock price has increased by 2.06 compared to its previous closing price of 6.81.
-Nevertheless, the company has seen a -1.84% plunge in its stock price over the last five trading sessions.
+Open Lending Corporation (NASDAQ: LPRO)’s stock price has increased by 4.18 compared to its previous closing price of 6.46.
+Despite this, the company has seen a fall of -3.17% in its stock price over the last five trading days.

 Is It Worth Investing in Open Lending Corporation (NASDAQ: LPRO) Right Now?

-Open Lending Corporation (NASDAQ: LPRO) has a higher price-to-earnings ratio of 13.16x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.78.
+Open Lending Corporation (NASDAQ: LPRO) has a higher price-to-earnings ratio of 12.75x compared to its average ratio,, and the 36-month beta value for LPRO is at 0.78.

 Sponsored